Growing Tomatoes from Tomato Slices

 Some Quick Tips While Growing Tomatoes from Slices

-• Pick the best and healthiest seedlings and transplant them in separate pots or in the garden when they grow 3-4 inches tall, and you observe one or two pairs of true leaves on them.
+• Pick the best and healthiest seedlings and transplant them in separate pots or in the garden bed when they grow 3-4 inches tall and you observe one or two pairs of true leaves on them.

 • Remove the ones that look thin and weak.
-Do this by gently pulling them off the growing medium.
+Do this by gently pulling them off the growing medium or simply cut them from their bases using your sharp fingernails.

 • If you are transplanting them to the garden, make sure they are spaced properly.
 To learn how to space tomatoes, read this guide.